Formz

 Go to the Components menu in MODX and select

-Formz Builder
+Formz Builder.

 Click on

-, once the interface is ready we can start by entering the required fields.
-TheName
+Create a new Form, once the interface is ready we can start by entering the required fields.
+TheNamefield is required and so is theSuccess Message, all the other fields can remain default.

 Enter "Contact" in the